 China says international counterterror forum a success

-BEIJING (AP) — China says it concluded a counterterrorism forum last week in Beijing that attracted representatives from the military and police forces of 31 nations, including France, Pakistan and Israel.
+BEIJING (AP) — China successfully concluded a counterterrorism forum last week in Beijing that attracted representatives from the military and police forces of 31 nations, including France, Pakistan and Israel, a defense ministry spokesman said Thursday.

-Defense Ministry spokesman Ren Guoqiang said Thursday the four-day Great Wall 2019 International Forum on Counterterrorism allowed participants to exchange strategies and experiences.
+The four-day Great Wall 2019 International Forum on Counterterrorism themed "special force sniping" allowed participants to exchange strategies and experiences, Ren Guoqiang told reporters at a monthly briefing.

 China has been accused of using terrorism accusations to justify crackdowns on peaceful protests and religious cultural activities, especially among minority groups such as Tibetans and Uighurs.

-An estimated 1 million Uighurs and members of other Muslim minority groups such as Kazakhs are held in detention centers amid reports of harsh treatment and poor living conditions.
-China says they are training schools meant to teach life skills to those at risk of being recruited by Islamic extremists.
+An estimated 1 million Uighurs and members of other Muslim minority groups such as Kazakhs are held in prison-like detention centers — many for indefinite terms — amid reports of harsh treatment and poor living conditions.

+After at first denying their existence, China now says they are training schools meant to teach life skills to those at risk of being recruited by Islamic extremists and "terrorists."

+Scores were killed in the northwestern region of Xinjiang and elsewhere in China over the past decade in attacks blamed on violent separatists.
+An unknown number of suspects disappeared into police custody, while others were sentenced under vague national security charges.